Taronga Zoo: Pygmy hippopotamus calf death

-World's only leopard seals in a zoo
+World's only leopard seals in a zoo in 21st century

-Taronga Zoo was once home to the world's only leopard seals living in a zoo.
+Taronga Zoo was once home to the world's only leopard seals living in a zoo at the time (a few had been kept in captivity before elsewhere but was rare occurrence).
 Leopard seals are native to Antarctica but on rare occasions, will come up to Australia's coastlines during the late winter months.
 From 1999 - 2014 Taronga housed three different leopard seals, Brooke, Sabine (females) and Casey (male).
 All three were found separately washed up on beaches sick, malnourished or injured.
 As leopard seals are from the Antarctic, it was recommended that these seals not be returned to the wild once rehabilitated as they could potentially transfer unknown diseases to the fragile wild population and cause damage to the Antarctic ecosystem.

 These three contributed to important research conducted by the Australian Marine Mammal Research Centre (AMMRC), bettering the understanding of this typically remote and lesser understood species.
 AMMRC conducted important scientific studies using these three as subjects, including leopard seal whisker growth rate, echolocation inaudible to the human ear and the suction and filter feeding that leopard seals use to hunt krill in the Antarctic.

 An entire new enclosure was built to house the leopard seals, located in the new Great Southern Ocean Exhibit which opened to the public in 2008.
-This exhibit now houses Australian sea lions, Australian fur seals, Californian sea lions and New Zealand fur seals.
+This exhibit now houses Australian sea lions, Californian sea lions and New Zealand fur seals.

 Brooke was the first to be rescued.
 In 1999 Brooke was found on Garie Beach in the Royal National Park.
 She was underweight, dehydrated and suffering from shark attack injuries.
 She was taken to Taronga Zoo for rehabilitation, keepers and veterinarians at Taronga were able to nurse Brooke back to health.
 She was unable to be released after this due to concerns that she harboured unknown diseases.
 Brooke was very popular with staff and visitors, being the first of her kind on display in the world.
-In 2008 Brooke suddenly became less active and started refusing food and it was believed that she was succumbing to an unknown infection; on 23 May 2008 she succumbed to her illness and died.
+In 2008 Brooke suddenly became less active and started refusing food and it was believed that she was succumbing to an unknown infection; on 23 May 2008 she succumbed to Nocardiosis and died.
 It is not known exactly how old Brooke was as she was not born at the zoo, but she was believed to be around 10 years old at her death.